code-423n4/2022-10-holograph-findings/data/iepathos-G.md

 https://github.com/code-423n4/2022-10-holograph/blob/main/contracts/HolographOperator.sol#L871

 ### G-03 In the EVM, there is no opcode for >= or <=.
 When using greater than or equal, two operations are performed: > and = and the same for <=.
-Use strict comparison operators to save gas
+Use strict comparison operators to save gas.

 https://github.com/code-423n4/2022-10-holograph/blob/main/contracts/enforcer/HolographERC20.sol#L469